Hank860502/Weather-app/README.md

 # Weather-app

 ##About
-Understand the weather in a city in few seconds
+Understand the weather of a city in few seconds base on http://www.weather-forecast.com

 ## Stack
 Swift